 4. My neighbor asked me to sign his application for a change to his property.
 Do I have to sign if I don’t like what he is proposing?
 It is suggested that property owners get signatures from affected neighbors so the neighbors are made aware of proposed changes.
 Signing the application does not indicate approval of the project.

 5. What happens at a Resident Architectural Committee (RAC) meeting?
 The group meets on the first and third Wednesday of each month at 7:30pm.
 Prior to the meeting, members of the committee visit the homes that have submitted an application.
 At the meeting, the entire committee reviews the application.
 If the owner is present, the committee members may ask questions to better understand the application.
 Residents who oppose the proposed changes may also attend the meeting and comment.
 After discussion, the committee normally makes its decision immediately.
-The decision could be “approval as submitted”, “approved with provisions”, “tabled for more information,” or “denial” of the application.
-The property owner will be notified by mail within a few days after the meeting.
+The decision could be “approved as submitted”, “approved with provisions”, “tabled for more information,” or “denial” of the application.
+The property owner will be notified via email within a few days after the meeting.

 6. What can I do if my application was denied?
 A Resident Architectural Committee decision may be appealed.
 Contact the Covenant Advisor for more details.

 7. Do I need any other approvals to make changes to my property?
 If you live in a townhouse or condominium, you should check with your association to determine if additional approval is required.
 Depending on the scope of your project, you may also need a building permit from Howard County Department of Licensing and Permits, 410-313-2455.

 8. What if I make an alteration without getting approval?
 The Covenants require prior approval for changes to the appearance of your property.
 Making those changes without approval is a violation and is done at your own risk.